Sessions

 handoff | Every handoff between agents. |

-session-close | Once at the end (when explicitly closed). |
+footer | Once at the end (record counts, optional hash / cipher stamps). |

 Replay